Cemkc/Cemkc.github.io/_posts/2026-03-23-futuregames-projects.md

 ---

 ## 📌 Overview: Rapid Agile Production
-During my curriculum at Futuregames, I participated in intensive 1-month game production cycles.
-Collaborating in large, 12-person cross-functional teams containing designers, artists, and producers, we engineered polished Unity titles from scratch under strict deadlines.
+During my curriculum at Futuregames, I participated in intensive 3-weeks game production cycles.
+Collaborating in large, 12-person cross-functional teams containing programmers, designers, artists, and producers, we developed polished Unity titles from scratch under strict deadlines.

 Both projects were pitched to and judged by industry veterans from prestige studios including **CD Projekt Red** and **11 Bit Studios**.
-Below are the two award-winning titles I helped engineer.
+Below are the two award-winning titles I helped develop.

 ***